yasindevops/Capstone-Django-AWS/README.md

     - Forward Cookies must be selected All.

     - Newly created ACM Certificate should be used for securing connections.
-(You can use same certificate with ALB)
+(You can use same certificate with ALB).

-    - Cache key and origin requests
+    - Cache key and origin requests;

-      - Use legacy cache settings
+      - Use legacy cache settings;

         Headers     : Include the following headers
           Add Header
           - Accept